Who is Jason Palmer? A previously unknown Democrat beats Biden in American Samoa's Democratic caucus

 “I have been campaigning remotely, doing Zoom town halls, talking to people, listening to them about their concerns and what matters to them," he said.

 The outcome will hardly derail Biden’s march toward his party’s nomination.
 Only six delegates were at stake in the U.S. territory, a tiny collection of islands in the South Pacific with fewer than 50,000 residents.
-Palmer won four delegates and Biden two.
+Palmer and Biden each earned three delegates from the race.

 On the day before the caucus, Palmer posted on X that “Washington D.C. is long overdue for a president who will be an advocate for American Samoa.”
 His account includes pictures of young people holding homemade campaign signs.